fnagel/generic-gallery/Documentation/Tutorial/Index.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-You need to install EXT:filemetadata and use an extension like EXT:metadata or similar to extract the meta data and make it available via FAL properties.
+You need to install EXT:filemetadata and use an extension like EXT:metadata or similar to extract the meta data from your files and make it available via FAL properties.

-@todo Add more specific notice on how to use EXIF properties
+See :ref:`configuration-template` for more information on how to use the meta data in your templates.

 .. important::

 	All tutorials after this notice need to be updated to match version 1.0.0.